 The new building, called the Academe at 198, is located along Hyde and McAllister Streets and Golden Gate Avenue.
-It will provide 656 units of competitively priced housing for UC Hastings’ students and its Academic Village partners, including UCSF, whose students, residents, and trainees will occupy 35% of the housing.
+It will provide 656 units of competitively priced housing for UC Law SF’ students and its Academic Village partners, including UCSF, whose students, residents, and trainees will occupy 35% of the housing.

 The topping out ceremony occurred almost two years to the day from the groundbreaking ceremony for the project, though construction officially started in September 2020.
 “This is really a monumental day,” said John Long, lead architect with Perkins & Will, the company designing the building, who called the building, “trendsetting, mixed-use, urban, academic and residential.”